google/oss-fuzz/docs/faq.md

 ## Why do you require a Gmail account for authentication?

 Our [ClusterFuzz](clusterfuzz.md) fuzzing infrastructure and [issue tracker](https://bugs.chromium.org/p/oss-fuzz/issues/list) require a Gmail account for authentication.
-Note that an alternate email address associated with a Google acount does not work, it has to be a Gmail address.
+Note that an alternate email address associated with a Google acount does not work due to appengine api limitations.

 ## Why do you use Docker?